godardhi0/anagram-finder/README.md

 # anagram-finder
-code that finds all possible anagrams of a set of words.
+This project contains code that finds all possible anagrams of a set of words `mot.txt`.

-Note:
+## Note
--Anagrams are found using a naive approach however some improvements are in /c_optmisation; -Names of functions, variables are written both in English and French.
+-Anagrams are found using a naive approach however some improvements are in `/c_optmisation`; -Names of functions, variables are written both in English and French.
-    Disclaimer:
+## Disclaimer:
 -Run it at your own risk